MrMovl/cards/README.md

 # cards
-This might become a cards game
+This might become a card game